 Don’t expect students to write the essay at home.
 I only ask my struggling writers to write during our class period.
 They need help, and asking them to work independently is too frustrating for them.
 Giving them class time provides a safe and productive environment in which I can spend time working with each student.

 Ultimately, it’s important to remember that students are learning.
 If a student doesn’t use class time wisely, procrastinates on writing the rough and final draft, or doesn’t ask me any questions or take my feedback throughout the writing process, that’s laziness.
-In those instances, the student earns a failing grade.
+In those instances, the student earns a failing or incomplete grade.
 Yet, most students will make concerted efforts to cite their sources correctly after they realize the magnitude of the issue.
 In our twenty-first century society where intellectual theft and piracy have become the norm, convincing students that plagiarism is unethical is the first step toward solving the problem.